bvtujo/wed/README.md

-# wed
+# Welcome!
-wedding website digest
+You've found the cliffnotes digest for Danielle and Austin's wedding!